-Network visualization is one of the most powerful function of NP-View and NP-Live.
+Network visualization is one of the most powerful function of NP-View.
 After the user creates a workspace and imports configuration files and supporting meta data, the visualization function process the information into a usable network diagram.

 From the home view, the user can: